What is a VoIP caller

 - You can make and receive calls on the move

 Answering a call made by VoIP caller software is the same as answering calls made over regular phone lines.
 You can answer these calls but as with regular phone calls, you should be careful about disclosing any personal information and OTPs if you do not know the person at the other end of the call.
 Also, do not agree to any transactions unless you recognize the name of the organization.

 Is a VoIP caller spam?

 Though most people assume VoIP calls are spam, this is not always true.
 Many legitimate businesses use to reach out to customers.
-With service providers like Ringover, businesses can make unlimited free calls to numbers in over 90 destinations.
+With service providers like Ringover, businesses can make unlimited free calls to numbers to over 110 destinations.
 This reduces their overheads.